turquetti/learningJavaScript/README.md

 2. Alura's 10h begginers course (Available only in Portuguese!): [Click on me!](https://www.alura.com.br/curso-online-javascript-introducao)

-3. [CURRENT COURSE] Alura's 10h Introduction to OOP (Available only in Portuguese!): [Click on me!](https://www.alura.com.br/curso-online-javascritpt-orientacao-objetos)
+3. Alura's 10h Introduction to OOP (Available only in Portuguese!): [Click on me!](https://www.alura.com.br/curso-online-javascritpt-orientacao-objetos)